cockroachdb/docs/v20.2/cockroach-userfile-upload.md

 This command takes in a source file to upload and a destination filename.
 It will then use a SQL connection to upload the file to the [destination](#file-destination).

 {{site.data.alerts.callout_info}}
-Userfile uses storage space in the cluster, and is replicated with the rest of the cluster's data.
+A userfile uses storage space in the cluster, and is replicated with the rest of the cluster's data.
 We recommended using `cockroach userfile upload` for quick imports from your client (about 15MB or smaller).
 {{site.data.alerts.end}}

 ## Required privileges

 The user must have the `CREATE` [privilege](authorization.html#assign-privileges) on the target database.
-CockroachD will proactively grant the user `GRANT`, `SELECT`, `INSERT`, `DROP`, `DELETE` on the metadata and file tables.
+CockroachDB will proactively grant the user `GRANT`, `SELECT`, `INSERT`, `DROP`, `DELETE` on the metadata and file tables.

 A user can only upload files to their own user-scoped storage, which is accessed through the [userfile URI](#file-destination).
 CockroachDB will revoke all access from every other user in the cluster except users in the `admin` role.